codeforsanjose/SJPL-MealTally/README.md

 ### Dashboard

 The dashboard allows the meal coordinator to keep an eye on meal trends at each library.
+(NOTE: Not yet connected with the current database schema)
 ![dashboard screenshot](https://raw.githubusercontent.com/codeforsanjose/SJPL-MealTally/master/assets/dashboard.png)

 ### Mobile Web App